ismailpolo/machine-unlearning/README.md

 ## 🔗 **Based On**

 This project is **based on** the amazing work at [miniMNIST-c](https://github.com/konrad-gajdus/miniMNIST-c) by [Konrad Gajdus](https://github.com/konrad-gajdus).
 I just accidentally broke it.

----

-## **Fork maker note**

-I work in crypto industry.
-I forked it from celiobjr, who actually created it.
-Now he deleted his github profile.
-I am sharing this fork with crypto bros to improve this tech by getting coders and investors on it.

-When original dev saw that his code is being viral, he endorsed $unlearning memecoin and said that he wanted to see growth of this and said that he'll continue his project.
-When price of token increased he sold all $unlearning tokens for ~$10k which community donated him and deleted all tweets about $unlearning token and went off.
-Now he also deleted his repo.
-After all this token mc dropped to $100k from $2m.

-**Token**

-**Name:** Machine Unlearning

-**Ticker:** $unlearning

-**ca:** DS1siYy2VYXGoeSJtRFCUNN3KQzfoecwPtZ2L4MVpump

-**chain:** solana

-## **I will not be making changes in this repo, so dev community use it as standard (raw code) made by original dev after he deleted his github.
-Just fork it!****